uri-chandler/wait-for-stuff/README.md

 ---
 ## Built-in waiters
-wait-for-stuff is designed to be *middleware-oriented* - which is just a fancy way of saying you can add your own "stuff" to wait for based on your own custom logic.
+`wait-for-stuff` is designed to be *middleware-oriented* - which is just a fancy way of saying you can add your own "stuff" to "wait for" based on your own logic.

 that said, it also comes with the following built-in waiters